 Hey y’all!
 I’m Laura Lea, a Certified Holistic chef, recipe developer and writer.
 I’m rooted firmly in my hometown of Nashville, TN, and in my opinion, this is the best city on earth.

 10 years ago, I couldn’t have dreamed that those sentences might apply to me.
-By then, I had graduated with a B.A. in English Lit from the University of Virginia and been swept along in the mass-exodus to New York City.
-Very quickly, I found myself listless and enormously anxious, slogging away at a corporate job that I didn’t enjoy.
-I also became disillusioned with the social routine of late nights and hungover, greasy brunches, which seemed to get so many people through the workweek.
+By then, I had graduated with a B.A. in English Lit from the University of Virginia, and I had been swept along in the mass-exodus to New York City.
+Very quickly, I found myself listless and anxious, slogging away at a corporate job that I didn’t enjoy.
+Initially my escape, I quickly became disillusioned with the late night cocktails and hungover, greasy brunches.

-On a tight budget and surrounded by gorgeous farmers’ markets, I started making vegetables the main attraction in my meals.
-Proteins and healthy fats were essential elements, but they often took the form of beans, whole grains, nuts and seeds.
+On a tight budget and surrounded by farmers markets, I made fresh, seasonal vegetables the main attraction in my meals.
+Proteins and healthy fats took the form of beans, whole grains, pasture-raised eggs and meat, wild seafood, nuts and seeds.
 Over time, I began to notice my emotional and physical health improving.
-I had more energy, a clearer head, and my anxiety had reduced dramatically.
-Though I wasn’t (and am not) vegetarian, I was fascinated by the far-reaching, holistic benefits of plant-based food.
+I had more energy, a clearer head, and my anxiety reduced dramatically.
+I was officially smitten by the far-reaching, holistic benefits of REAL FOOD.

-I hustled and finagled my work situation to accommodate their part-time school program, and then I hustled and squeezed every bit of experience from my year at the Natural Gourmet.
-Besides saying YES to my husband, choosing NGI was the best decision of my life.
-During their 11-month program, I was trained in classical knife skills, sanitation and safety, but I also took extensive classes on the relationship between food and healing.
+I finagled my work situation to accommodate the part-time program, and I spent the next 11 months squeezing every drop from my year at NGI.
+I was trained in classical knife skills, sanitation and safety, but I also took extensive classes on the relationship between food and healing.

 When I graduated in July, 2013, my heart and mind were full and determined to spread the world of holistic health in my hometown of Nashville.
-My family goes back in Nashville for generations, and my ancestors founded several institutions that still exist today.
 This city is in my blood, and I knew I needed to start with this community in sharing my food.